-While you may initially notice improvements in your aerobic fitness, sooner or later you’ll either need to increase your speed until you’re running, or add some form of weight or other resistance to increase the intensity.
+While you may initially notice improvements in your aerobic fitness, sooner or later you’ll need to either increase your speed until you’re running or add some form of weight or other resistance to increase the intensity.

 Walking does not stimulate coordination, muscle, and bone growth effectively

 Once again, compared with no activity, walking is an excellent physical intervention.